On Tuesday, June 18, 2013, Pete wrote:

 One has a green car and drives her kids to school at Westville Jr Primary every morning.
 Her kids don’t visit or play in the road.

 Lawrence the friendly and polite Zimbabwean worked at Nourish Cafe nearby, but they closed, so now he walks to a far-away newly-opened PicknPay near Thandi’s gym.
 He has a wife and a little daughter.

 We have Naseem from Pakistan with dogs that bark right in my ear when I’m in my bedroom and vehicles that arrive and leave at all times of the day & night.
 Lovely people, but sometimes I phone them at 3am and ask them ‘Please SHUT UP your dogs.’

 She filled me in on the details: He was driving his private Nissan X-Trail and hit (or was hit by) a Toyota Hilux bakkie.
 Neither he nor his mistress were badly hurt, but he “wasn’t right” and was sent back to Westville hospital after a while, then on to Entabeni as his condition worsened.
 There he died and poor Nkosazana (who he’d ‘kicked out’ in October) was only then able to get into their home to try and sort things out.
 Mistress in the meantime had the house keys and took documents, cellphones, watches and stuff.
-Luckily his Metro cop colleagues believed her when she explained her plight and took her around to the mistress’ place and got some of the stuff back.
+Luckily his Metro cop colleagues believed her when she explained her plight and took her around to the mistress’ place and got some of their stuff back.

 Elston Place also borders the beautiful Palmiet Nature Reserve, and the day before yesterday I saw a new bird at my bird bath: A Yellow-bellied Greenbul.